Taxation of international executives

 Employee’s share of social insurance is fully deductible.

 A presidential decree is issued yearly in respect of special increases.
 It is clearly stated in the said decree that special increase amount paid by the employer is tax-exempt within certain limits.
 The employer is entitled to split the annual salary increase between special increase and annual salary increase.
 In such cases, the special increase amount will be tax-exempt within certain limits according to the presidential decree and the annual salary increase amount will be subject to individual income tax.
+But in practice, this is not allowed to the expats.

 End of services payments and pensions are exempt from taxes provided; that the following documents should be available to the tax authority during the salary tax inspection: